Homemade Peanut Brittle Recipe

 What Causes Peanut Brittle To Be Too Hard?

-Candy is one of those foods that you must cook it to the right temperature.
+It will become too brittle if you cook it past the hard-crack stage.
+Candy is one of those foods that must be cooked to the right temperature.
 If you don’t cook it long enough, it will be tacky.

-Using a thermometer is always a good plan because you will be able to know exactly when it gets to the hard-crack stage, and it’s time to take the candy off of the stovetop.
+Using a thermometer is always a good plan because you will know exactly when the candy reaches the hard-crack stage and it’s time to remove it from the stovetop.

 How To Store Homemade Peanut Brittle

-I usually put my peanut brittle in a large Ziplock baggie and keep in a cool place.
-You don’t need to refrigerate the peanut brittle.
+I usually put my peanut brittle in a large Ziplock baggie and keep it in a cool place.
+You don’t need to refrigerate it.

 If you’re giving the candy away, you can layer the candy with wax paper in the gift container to keep it from sticking.